Adinkra symbols

 Adinkra are symbols from the Akan people of Ghana that represent concepts or aphorisms.
 Adinkra are used extensively in fabrics, logos and pottery.
 They are incorporated into walls and other architectural features.
 Adinkra symbols appear on some traditional Akan goldweights.
 The symbols are also carved on stools for domestic and ritual use.
 Tourism has led to new departures in the use of the symbols on items such as T-shirts and jewellery.

-Adinka symbols have a decorative function but also represent objects that encapsulate evocative messages conveying traditional wisdom, aspects of life, or the environment.
+Adinkra symbols have a decorative function but also represent objects that encapsulate evocative messages conveying traditional wisdom, aspects of life, or the environment.
 There are many symbols with distinct meanings, often linked with proverbs.
-In the words of Kwame Anthony Appiah, they were one of the means for "supporting the transmission of a complex and nuanced body of practice and belief".
+In the words of philosopher and writer Kwame Anthony Appiah, they were one of the means for "supporting the transmission of a complex and nuanced body of practice and belief".